 It was built in 1802 as a lengthman and lock-keepers cottage by the industrialist, and one time partner of Richard Arkwright, Peter Nightingale.
 Its construction, along with the canal lock at the entrance of the Lea Wood arm, was agreed as a part of a settlement to resolve a dispute over the water supply to the developing industries at Lea Bridge and Lea Wharf.
 Florence Nightingale was known to be friends with the occupants during the time she lived at Lea Hurst, in Holloway, and visited several times.
 It was abandoned in 1970 and after a spell as a wayfarer’s shelter, has fallen into disrepair, with the collapse of the roof seemingly sealing its fate as a ruin.

-The restoration will provide an ideal location for a visitors centre, to tell the history of the Cottage and of the surrounding area.
-As part of this, we set up a Crowd Funder campaign, and we would like to say a huge thank you to everybody who donated!
+As part of this project, we set up a Crowd Funder campaign in 2019 to help support our work and we would like to say a huge thank you to everybody who donated!

 We raised £10,200 with an additional £3,400 donated in just over 4 weeks, which is a fantastic start to our work to restore and re-purpose the cottage.
 It has been a great community project and we have been hearing from people local to Cromford and as far away as USA about their memories and experiences of Aqueduct Cottage and Lea Wood.